CityOfZion/neo-tools/README.md

 ```
 cd src/nodejs/neoscan/cli/

-//Returns page 1 of transaction summary for default address from its hash, paginated
+// Returns page 1 of transaction summary for default address from its hash, paginated
 node get_address_abstracts -n main -p 1

+// Get all transactions for address marked default on default net (test) and export to csv
+node neoscan/cli/get_address_abstracts.js --everything -c

 // List all nodes on Main Net
 node get_all_nodes -n MainNet